markmoxon/elite-source-code-6502-second-processor/README.md

 This repository contains the original source code for Elite on the BBC Micro with a 6502 Second Processor, with every single line documented and (for the most part) explained.

 You can build the fully functioning game from this source.
-[Three variants](#building-different-variants-of-6502-second-processor-elite) are currently supported: the Acornsoft SNG45 release, the Executive version, and the version produced by the original source discs.
+[Three variants](#building-different-variants-of-6502-second-processor-elite) are currently supported: the Acornsoft SNG45 variant, the Executive version, and the version produced by the original source discs.

 It is a companion to the [bbcelite.com website](https://www.bbcelite.com), which contains all the code from this repository, but laid out in a much more human-friendly fashion.
 The links at the top of this page will take you to repositories for the other versions of Elite that are covered by this project.